microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/serviceupdatemessage-list-attachments.md

 ## Examples

-### Example 1: Get all attachments of a message in a collection.
+### Example 1: Get all attachments of a message in a collection

 #### Request
 <!-- {